bartvm/tedx-logo-creator/README.md

 Credits
 -------

-This TEDx logo creator was inspired by Yongho Shin's and Brian Alexander's PHP script (http://www.tedx-sandiego.com/creator/).
+This script was inspired by Yongho Shin's and Brian Alexander's PHP script (http://www.tedx-sandiego.com/creator/).